stevepeak/debris/README.md

 ## Roadmap
 - Switch to a `Debris` asset class container for all cached data.
     - Set the `expiration`,  `callback` and more preferences
+    - Expritation may be based on `eta`, `date` or `size`
 - Support for storing the cache results in other databases for data redundancy.
     - Known already as `locales` inc. support for `postgres`, `redis` and `mongodb`
 - Create methods to clear the stashed assets through request handlers and system events
+- Metrics on cache size, requests and frequency